-The Associate in Science degree is awarded to students who successfully complete programs which emphasize mathematics, the biological sciences, physical sciences, computer sciences or engineering sciences.
-Such programs are transfer-oriented.
+The Associate in Science degree is awarded to students who successfully complete programs which emphasize mathematics, the biological sciences, physical sciences, computer sciences, or engineering sciences.
+An A.S. program prepares students for transfer to senior institutions or training in entry-level positions.